leandroadonis86/5G-CPE_NR500-EA-Router/README.md

  - `01:00.0 Class 0280: 17cb:1103` refer to "QCNFA765 Wireless Network Adapter"
  - `00:00.0 Class 0604: 16c3:abcd` refer to "Synopsys, Inc. HAPS USB3 xHCI controller (DWC_usb3) / PCIe bridge"

-...

-#### No Ethernet?
+No Ethernet?

-1. Enable "USB Device" option switch at "Engineering Setting" tab will disable Ethernet by default.
+1. Enable "USB Device" switch at "Engineering Setting" tab will disable Ethernet by default.
+(NOT RECOMMENED TO TURN IT ON)
 2. Sometimes needs physical Reset button to be pressed to get it work.

-...

-### Software

 No 5g internet?